Philippine National Police’s Special Action Force

 On March 15, 2005, the SAF raided the Metro Manila Rehabilitation Center in Camp Bagong Diwa after inmates from the Abu Sayyaf Group (ASG) captured the compound and took hostages [source].
 One operator, Police Officer 1 (PO1) Abel Arreola, was killed in the raid [source] while 22 hostile inmates were killed [source].

 During the 2010 hostage crisis at Quirino Grandstand, Rizal Park in Manila, the SAF was placed on standby instead of having them deployed to rescue the hostages on the hijacked bus [source].
-Their non-intervention led to an inquiry on why the local SWAT team was deployed instead of the SAF despite the fact that the former had begun preparations to resolve the incident [source].
+Their non-intervention led to an inquiry on why the local SWAT team was deployed instead of the SAF even though the former had begun preparations to resolve the incident [source].

-In September 2013, the PNP provided assistance to the AFP in clearing Zamboanga City from rogue Moro National Liberation Front fighters.
+In September 2013, the PNP assisted the AFP in clearing Zamboanga City from rogue Moro National Liberation Front fighters.
 The SAF collaborated with Philippine military special forces units in clearing the city streets [source].
 Three SAF operators were killed in action [source].

-From May to October 2017, the siege in Marawi by local Islamic State fighters resulted in the deployment of the SAF alongside the PNP Maritime Group as they clear the city alongside the AFP [source].
-Four SAF operators were killed in action [source], where they were awarded the Order of Lapu-Lapu’s Kalasag Medal [source].
+From May to October 2017, the siege in Marawi by local Islamic State fighters resulted in the deployment of the SAF alongside the PNP Maritime Group as they cleared the city alongside the AFP [source].
+Four SAF operators were killed in action [source], and they were awarded the Order of Lapu-Lapu’s Kalasag Medal [source].

 Philippine National Police's Special Action Force